Sherv01/civ102-bridge/README.md

 # Section Properties and Stress Analysis of a Composite Beam

 This MATLAB code calculates the section properties (area, centroid, moment of inertia) and performs stress analysis (bending stress, shear stress, buckling) for a composite beam made of rectangular pieces.
+This was part of the Bridge Project for CIV102 (Structures and Materials) at the University of Toronto.

 ## Description